-1.5 Contribution and Paper Structure
+1.6.
+Contribution and paper structure

-This paper provides Gadget Detective2; a novel, easy-to-use, powerful network forensic platform for top-down investigations.
-Our tool covers examination, analysis, and investigation phases of the forensic model as defined by [33].
+This paper provides Netfox Detective; a novel, easy-to-use, powerful network forensic platform for top-down investigations.
+Our tool covers examination, analysis, and investigation phases of the forensic model as defined by Pilli et al. (2010).
 In detail, we provide the following contributions:

-- Introduction of investigation profiles that contain all necessary data for sharing the case by just copying the investigation folder - Sec 3.3. - The new method of TCP stream reassembling based on heuristics (method itself was previously published (citation removed due to double-blind review), but the tool contains an improved version of it) - Sec 3.4 and Appendix E. - Improved identification of application-level sessions within TCP streams; the system can identify more application sessions compared to other tools (see Table 1) - Sec 3.4. - Seamless analysis across boundaries of multiple capture files that ensures correct processing of long-running conversations - Sec 3.4; that ensures overlapping conversations to be correctly processed.
+- Introduction of investigation profiles that contain all necessary data for sharing the case by just copying the investigation folder - Sec 3.3. - The new method of TCP stream reassembling based on heuristics (method itself was previously published (Matoušek et al., 2015), but the tool contains an improved version of it) Sec 3.4 and Appendix E. - 3.
+Improved identification of application-level sessions within TCP streams; the system can identify more application sessions compared to other tools (see Table 1) Sec 3.4, Appendix E. - 4.
+Seamless analysis across boundaries of multiple capture files that ensures correct processing of long-running conversations (i.e., overlapping conversations are processed correctly) - Sec 3.4.
+To the best of our knowledge, no NFAT or NSM tool currently has this functionality which is crucial for LEA forensic investigation.
+Data sources in form of PCAP files are typically split due to time or space constraints.